Howth-Malahide has something for everyone in the audience

 The four candidates elected on the first count in 2019; Eoghan O’Brien of Fianna Fáil, David Healy of the Green Party, the aforementioned O’Callaghan and Labour’s Brian McDonagh, had 62.2% of first preferences between them.

-Candidates from four different parties being elected with such a high share of the votes is practically unheard of in Irish politics, but it remains to be seen if the same feat will happen in June.
+Candidates from four different parties being elected with such a high share of the votes is practically unheard of in Irish politics and there is a decent chance this happens again in June.

-In the words of Wayne’s World, Fianna Fáil are feeling a little saucy and feel confident enough to run 2 candidates this time; O’Brien will be looking to seek a second term alongside Cathal Haughey.
+The only major alteration to the race is Fianna Fáil feeling confident enough to run 2 candidates this time; O’Brien will be looking to seek a second term alongside Cathal Haughey.

 Haughey failed in his bid to be elected onto Dublin City Council in 2019 in Clontarf, and will look to continue the Haughey legacy into the 2020s.

-Fine Gael are sticking with their winning plan of running two candidates, and will look to get Aoibhinn Tormey and Anthony Lavin re-elected.
+Fine Gael are feeling similarly ambitious with their plan of running two candidates, and will look to get Aoibhinn Tormey and Anthony Lavin re-elected.

-Tormey and Lavin were selected by Fine Gael back in November, a sure sign of confidence that the party are backing their candidates.
+Tormey and Lavin were selected by Fine Gael back in November, giving them plenty of time to knock on the thousands of doors needed to win.

 Howth-Malahide has historically been a weak area for Sinn Féin, but getting someone elected here would be a sign that the party is winning over voters right across Dublin.

-Joan Hopkins of the Social Democrats has one of the higher media profiles among Councillors ever since she was co-opted into O’Callaghan’s seat in 2020, and with the party strong in that area her re-election looks like a sure bet.
+Joan Hopkins of the Social Democrats boasts one of the higher media profiles among councillors ever since she was co-opted into O’Callaghan’s seat in 2020, and with the party strong in that area her re-election looks like a sure bet.

 Fianna Fáil man Eoghan O’Brien has served on the Council since being co-opted in 2007 meaning the idea of O’Brien losing this seat in his backyard is unthinkable.